 Field-hunting tip

-Look in phosphate-rich hydrothermal veins and secondary oxidation zones country — that is the host setting where planerite typically forms.
+Look in phosphate-rich hydrothermal veins and secondary oxidation zones country, the host setting where planerite typically forms.
 If you start seeing variscite, wavellite, crandallite in float, you are in the right ground.
 Field specimens usually show a botryoidal, crusts, radial aggregates habit, so train your eye for that shape before scanning the outcrop.